Marlinekhavele/SUMM-AI-Backend-Coding-Challenge/README.md

 # Translation API
 Django API for text translation, handling both HTML and plain text inputs.
 It uses Django Rest Framework (DRF) for API functionality and BeautifulSoup for HTML parsing.
-The API integrates with a third-party translation service and associates translations with specific users.
+The API integrates with a third-party chatGPT translation service and associates translations with specific users.

 ## Features
 - Django 3.2+